page_title_detailed

 FDA approval

 After phase III is complete, the new treatment may receive FDA approval based on its findings.
 If it's approved, the medicine can be made and sold.
-It can take another year and a half to get FDA approval after phase III ends.
-In total, a new treatment can take between 8 and 10 years to move from phase I to FDA approval.
+It can take another 18 months to get FDA approval after phase III ends.
+In total, a new treatment can take between eight and 10 years to move from phase I to FDA approval.

 Phase IV

-There also is a phase IV, which occurs after FDA approval.
+For some trials, there also is a phase IV, which occurs after FDA approval.
+If there is a phase IV, the purpose is:

-• purpose: monitor long-term side effects of new medicines; collect information on the benefits of medicines in a variety of people who may not have taken part in the clinical trial, such as older people or pregnant women
+• To collect information on the benefits of medicines in a variety of people who may not have taken part in the clinical trial, such as older people or pregnant women

 general_content